Scotty-Hudson/Ccomma4-UI-Streamer-h264/README.md

 ## Setup

-sunnypilot already has the stream hook built into `system/ui/lib/application.py` — you just need to drop in the stream server and enable it.
+sunnypilot / openpilot already has the stream hook built into `system/ui/lib/application.py` — you just need to drop in the stream server and enable it.

 ### Step 1 — SSH into your comma